2021 NCAA DI Women’s Indoor Track & Field Rating Index – Week 6

-NEW ORLEANS – Conference Championship Weekend came with some changes to the latest edition of the NCAA Division I Women’s Indoor Track & Field National Rating Index, released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Tuesday.
+NEW ORLEANS – An exciting Conference Championship Weekend trickled down into the the newest NCAA Division I Women’s Indoor Track & Field National Rating Index, as released by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA) on Monday afternoon.

 NCAA Division I — Women's Indoor Track & Field